lhienga/flashcard-game/README.md

 If you are a new user, please sign up first.
 - Your email must be unique and in valid format: xxx@xxx
 - Your username must be unique and longer than 1 character
-- Your passwords must matched
+- Your passwords must be matched

 ![alt text](screenshots/image.png)